 A feature that is crucial for taxi apps, dating apps, restaurant apps, business apps, traveling apps and many more.
 It is based on the phone’s GPS and real-time user permissions (required and optional).
 Regarding the cost, it depends on geolocation service accuracy and is usually divided into general area, medium range proximity and accurate location.
 Expect no less than 50 hours of development, thus $1,250-2,500 cost.

 Along with geolocation, if your project assumes integrating Google Maps into your mobile app, developers will need 20 hours at minimum to do it.
 The other side is indeterminable as it all depends on ways to incorporate Maps with app logic, tasks it should execute, etc., so development could be really time-consuming.
 On the plus side, Google’s official services are at hand.
 The cost starts at $1,000.

 Chat / Messaging

 It’s an essential feature for many apps as well, though numerous variables are at play to be able to calculate the cost.
 To be specific, what kind of chat do we want?
 Is it direct person-to-person messaging or a group chat?
 Does it support file transfer?
 Does it save messaging and history or auto-delete them after certain time?
-Does it have offline mode?
-Does it have smileys/emojis in it?
-Does it send notifications (send, seen, uploaded, etc.)?
+Is offline mode available?
+Have smileys/emojis in it?
+Or does it sends notifications (send, seen, uploaded, etc.)?